PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Originally released in Japan for the Nintendo Entertainment System (NES) on December 1988, Mega Man 2, also known as “Rockman 2: The Mystery of Dr. Wily” was the second installment in the Mega Man series, developed by Capcom.
 Universally considered to be superior to the first game, the game was both a critical and financial success.
 The gameplay of the series is based around making your way through a number of Robot Master’s lairs, before taking down Dr. Wily himself at the end in a boss fight.

-The well-known status of the song has since been cemented on Nico Nico Douga, with its multiple inclusions in the Kumikyoku Nico Nico Douga medleys, along with another Mega Man song, Okksuenman, when the medleys were first being created on 2007.
-The song has also been included in compilation album titled “Nico Nico Douga Selection: CD de Kiite Mite.” (“Try to Listen to the CD.”), which featured songs that also became popular on the site.
+The well-known status of the song has since been cemented on Nico Nico Douga, with its multiple inclusions in Nico Nico Douga medleys, alongside another Mega Man-inspired song, “Okkusenman”, when the medleys were first being created during 2007.
+The song has also been included in compilation album titled “Nico Nico Douga Selection: CD de Kiite Mite.” (“Try to Listen to the CD.”), which featured songs that also became popular within the site.

 Many instrumental covers, parodies, and remixes has since been created after its release, with more then 3,000 videos relating to the song can be found on the Nico Nico Douga.